ylow/turicreate/userguide/one_shot_object_detection/README.md

 ##### My starter image can appear upside down as well as rotated 90 degrees in the wild.
 Is there anything I can do to improve the quality of the model?

 To ensure a higher quality model, instead of providing *one* starter image, feel free to provide *more than one* starter images.
 For every starter image, we rotate the starter image by up to 20 degrees.
 As a result, to detect both inverted and erect projections of the same starter image, you can provide *2* starter images with the same label.
-Here is an example to rotate a Stop Sign starter image by 90 degrees, 180 degrees, and 270 degrees, and construct an SFrame with four starter images:
+Here is an example to rotate a Stop Sign starter image by 90 degrees, 180 degrees, and 270 degrees, and construct an XFrame with four starter images:

 ```python
 import turicreate as tc